pittcsc/pittcswiki/src/guides/academics/succeed-in-course-x/succeed-in-1501.md

 What should I do when I am assigned a project?
 1. (First Day) Read the description.
 Take notes if necessary.
 Note any questions so you can ask the TA's/professor.
 2. (First Day) Make sure your development environment is set up and can run the project.
-3. Break the project into incremental parts.
-You'll notice that the project interface is set in a way that allows functionalities to be tested individually. *I wonder why that is....*
+3. (First/Second Day) Break the project into incremental parts.
+You'll notice that the project interface is set in a way that allows functionalities to be tested individually. *I wonder why that is....* Questions to consider
+   1. What methods depend on other methods?
+   2. Which methods should I create first?
+   3. How will my project work as a whole?
+   4. What data structures should I be using, and where?
 4. Build the project incrementally.
 Develop unit tests as you go along, it will be difficult to retroactively build them.
+Trace though your code when you make additions/changes - make sure everything is still working as expected.
 If your professor allows multiple submissions, submit frequently to gain partial credit in the event you are not able to turn in a completed project.
 5. (2-3 days before deadline) Build tests for your complete project.
 Look for edge cases in your code.
 Consider [fuzzing](https://en.wikipedia.org/wiki/Fuzzing) as it's a relatively easy way to find bugs and make sure your testing coverage is adequate.

 You do not want to be holding on to an incomplete project the last 2-3 days before it's due.
 That's likely when the next project is being introduced - which means you'll have extra things to think about.
+Also, TA office hours (which you should be going to if you need help) get really busy towards the deadline, so getting help may be a challenge.

 > Don't cheat.
 It's very easy to catch.
 Beyond the typical meaning of cheating: *don't cheat yourself*.
 Did you write some code that you don't fully understand?
 Figure it out.
 Do it right.

 ### **Tests**

 Tests are challenging in 1501 because of the breadth of the information you are expected to know and the depth at which you are supposed to understand it (graph joke 😉).
 Memorization will be required to remember vocabulary and algorithms, however comprehension is going to be far more pivotal.
+Test weighting and policies vary between professors, but will be important either way.

 Most test questions revolve around tracing algorithms by hand.
 So, make sure you can "step through" algorithms on paper for any given input.
 This will likely require you to come up with some strategies and *build up speed* by practicing.
 Quizzes and practice tests are great for assessing your knowledge and familiarizing yourself with the format of the upcoming test before taking it.